-To use the template in ShareLaTeX select New Project and then Upload Project.
+To use the template in Overleaf select New Project and then Upload Project.

-Selected the CULTT zip file.
-The uploaded zip file creates a ShareLaTeX project called coventry-thesis.
-This can be renamed to something more suitable when in the ShareLaTeX projects list.
-(Click on the up arrow icon in ShareLaTeX to return to the projects list, https://www.sharelatex.com/project).
-See also the Coventry Thesis read only public ShareLaTeX project.
+Select the CULTT zip file.
+The uploaded zip file creates an Overleaf project, this can be renamed to something more suitable when in the Overleaf projects list.
+(Click on the up arrow icon next to the Menu label in Overleaf to return to the projects list, https://www.overleaf.com/project).

-The template can be compiled into a PDF on ShareLaTeX.
+The template is compiled into a PDF on Overleaf.
 The starting template contains further information and examples of different types of text that may be required (e.g. figures, tables, and many more).
 The CULTT template has a sub folder for each section of text.
-You will need to delete all the demo text when writing your own thesis, however, if you want to keep the demo text either copy the project, or upload the zip file again to another project.
-If images are not displayed in the compiled PDF see the note earlier in this article.
+You will need to delete all the demo text when writing your own thesis, however, if you want to keep the demo text either copy the project, or upload the zip file again.

 Using CULTT on a Windows PC